Home

 2. Prick each potato with a fork a few times and bake for 1 hour, or until they give when squeezed.
 Turn oven to 350F.

-3. While potatoes are baking, saute onions in olive oil until translucent.
+3. While potatoes are baking, place a pan over medium-high heat with 1/4 cup veggie broth.
+When broth is hot, saute onions until translucent.
 Add garlic, sunflower seeds, and mushrooms and saute 5 minutes.
 Add broccoli, cover and steam 1 minute.
+Feel free to add more veggie broth (or water) to the pan as needed to fully cook these ingredients.

 4. When potatoes are cool enough to handle, cut in half lengthwise and scoop out inner flesh, leaving about 1/2" of skin all around.